WINNER OF FEMALE ARTIST OF THE YEAR AT THE FATEA AWARDS!

 ALBUM TOUR DATES - SPRING/SUMMER 2019!

 Here's the tour flyer for the Spring/Summer Wildest Rose Album Tour!

-Included in the dates are some great festivals, plus Odette is delighted to announce she will be performing at this years' Costa Del Folk in Ibiza, which features headliners Seth Lakeman & Show of Hands!
+Currently there are over 50 dates booked in to the tour schedule this year and among them are some fantastic folk festivals, plus Odette is delighted to announce she will be performing at this years' Costa Del Folk in Ibiza, which features headliners Seth Lakeman & Show of Hands!

 ALBUM LAUNCH + SPECIAL GUESTS!